 What tools do you use for keyword research?

-I use Google keyword tool, WordStream’s Niche Finder, WordTracker and Search Query Reports.
+For quick ideas, I’d recommend the Google keyword tool, WordStream’s Niche Finder, WordTracker and search term reports.

 Do Product Listing Ads work?